-You must have a minimum of Grade 10, although it would be to your advantage, not only on the course but also in securing employment, to have completed Grade 12 on an industrial program.
+Applicants must have a minimum of Grade 10 or BTSD Level III, although it would be to their advantage, not only on the course but also in securing employment, to have completed Grade 12 on an industrial program.

-If you don't have the minimum educational requirements, but have some work experience in the trade, you can have your experience assessed by the College to determine if the stated educational minimum can be waived.
+Applicants who don't have the minimum educational requirements, but have some work experience in the trade, can have their experience assessed by the College to determine if the stated educational minimum can be waived.

-You must be 18 years of age or over, free from defects in vision, hearing, or breathing, and physically suited to the trade.
-A health certificate and proof of a recent chest x-ray may be required.
+Applicants must be 18 years of age or over, free from defects in vision, hearing, or breathing, and physically suited to the trade.
+A health certificate and proof of a recent chest X-ray may be required.
 Contact lenses cannot be worn.

-Prospective students may obtain application forms from the Student Services Office at the Terrace Campus or from one of the local College offices.
+Propsective students may obtain application forms from the Student Services Office at the Terrace Campus or from one of the local College offices.

 Tuition \$16.00 per month

-Student Assoc.
-Fee \$1.00 per month
+Student Association Fee \$ 1.00 per month

-Book or Tool Deposit Textbooks and Supplies \$70.00
+Book or Tool Deposit \$10.00 (Refundable)

+Textbooks and Supplies \$70.00
-Fees due on registration

-Tuition \$16.00 (for first month)
+Tuition \$16,00 (for first month)

 Tool Deposit \$10.00 (refundable)

-\$5.00 (for first five months)
+Student Association fee \$10.00 (for ten months)

+Total: \$36.00